Become an Amazon seller: Successfully sell merchandise and private label products

 5. Long delivery times, high planning effort for reorders

-Advantages and Disadvantages of Branded Goods
+Advantages and disadvantages of traded goods

 AdvantagesDisadvantages

-1. Sourcing in Europe is possible
+1. Sourcing in Europe possible

-2. Small quantities are possible
+2. Small quantities possible

 3. Fast delivery